 Microbiology

 Programme course

 6 credits

 Mikrobiologi

 NBIA23

-Valid from: 2018 Spring semester
+Valid from: 2020 Spring semester

-Determined by Board of Studies for Chemistry, Biology and Biotechnology
+Determined byBoard of Studies for Chemistry, Biology and Biotechnology

-Date determined
+Date determined 2019-09-23

 Main field of study

 Biology, Chemical Biology

 Course level

 First cycle

 Advancement level

 G1X

 Course offered for

-- Chemical Biology, M Sc in Engineering
+- Master of Science in Chemical Biology

-- Engineering Biology, M Sc in Engineering
+- Master of Science in Engineering Biology

-- Biology, Bachelor's Programme
+- Bachelor's Programme in Biology

 Entry requirements

 Note: Admission requirements for non-programme students usually also include admission requirements for the programme and threshold requirements for progression within the programme, or corresponding.

 Prerequisites

 General Chemistry

 Intended learning outcomes

 After completing the course the students should be able to

 - describe the structure, metabolism, nutritional requirements and growth of the prokaryotic cells: bacteria and archaea

 - describe the structure and life cycles of viruses

 - describe the genetic exchange between bacteria

 - explain prokaryotic cells ecology, including the understanding of their significance both in nature and in medicine

 - use of basic microbiological techniques for cultivation, diagnostics and physiology

 Course content

 The course covers: prokaryotic cells' basic structure and function, e.g. studied bacterial growth, metabolism processes such as bacteria energy, carbon, nitrogen and sulfur metabolism.
 Extrachromosomal elements and mechanisms of horizontal gene transfer between bacteria and its significance both in medicine and in nature.
 Structure and life cycle of the virus and its impact on prokaryotic and eukaryotic cells.
 Effect of microbial and viral infections in the eukaryotic cell and viral infections in the prokaryotic cell.
 Examples of virulence factors for some common pathogenic bacteria.
 Mechanisms for some common antimicrobials, distribution and mechanisms of antibiotic resistance.
 Basic Immunology, the body's natural defenses, the specific system that includes immune cells and function as well as active and passive immunity.

 Teaching and working methods

 The course includes lectures which give a theoretical summary of the subject and in certain degrees completes and/or explains the course literature.
 Laborations exemplify the theory and make up a great part of the course.
 Quizzes and submissions related to theory and laboratory work are presented at the course's courses, Lisam

 Examination

 LAB1 Laboratory work 1.5 credits U, G

-TEN1 Written examination 4.5 credits U, 3, 4, 5
+TEN 1 Written examination 4.5 credits U, 3, 4, 5

 For the laboratory course lab active participation is required at all laboratory and seminar sessions and completion of hand-ins.

 Grades

 Four-grade scale, LiU, U, 3, 4, 5

-Department

-Institutionen för fysik, kemi och biologi

-Director of Studies or equivalent

-Agneta Johansson

-Examiner Agneta Johansson